agilexrm-docs/docs/guides/common/CustomizingLookAndFeel.md

 Various options are available to show / hide AgileDialogs frame.

--   Using the “hosted” parameter, affects the current execution.
+-   Using the **hosted** parameter, affects the current execution.
 We can send this parameter on the queryString petition (http / https).

--   Modifying the AgileDialogs.cumtom.css file.
+-   Modifying the **AgileDialogs.cumtom.css** file.
 This option is more suitable for scenarios in which we only want to remove the frame for the current execution of a dialog.